gary19941216/bitcoin-fluc-detector/README.md

 ## **Problem Statement**
 Bitcoin attracted more and more investors globally in the last decades, along with the fact that its prices have fluctuated dramatically.
 Even though many factors might involve in these fluctuations, it is still valuable to figure out a potential pattern that shows how the prices impacted by one or more variables.
-We know that if the amount of investors who were holding a positive attitude is large enough, the prices of bitcoin may thus increase since many of them would possibly buy in Bitcoin, and vice versa.
+We know that if the amount of investors who were holding a positive attitude is large enough, the prices of bitcoin may thus increase since many of them would possibly buy in bitcoin, and vice versa.

 Interestingly, there are a few online communities with large numbers of users actively sharing their insights and predictions about the market.
 These comments might influence people's expectations of bitcoin's prices and their investment decisions.

 In this project, several subreddits, such as "Bitcoin" and "Cryptocurrency", would be analyzed and compared with the trends of bitcoin's prices in the past decades.
-Its purpose is to see if there is any significant correlation between the users' comments and bitcoin's prices.
+Its purpose is to see if there is any significant correlation between the users' comments and bitcoin prices.

 ## **Data Pipeline**